tinymce/tinymce-docs/get-started-cloud/editor-plugin-version.md

 This stream will deploy the absolute latest released TinyMCE version seen in the [TinyMCE changelog]({{ site.baseurl }}/changelog/).

+The current version of TinyMCE available through the *dev* stream can be found at [http://cloud.tinymce.com/dev/version.txt](http://cloud.tinymce.com/dev/version.txt).

 ##### Example

 ```js